tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 4567890123456789012345678901234567890123456789012345678901234567 10.10.0.4 fd00::3 fd00:1::/64
 ```

-##### IPTunnel Client and Interent Peer
+##### IPTunnel Client and Internet Peer

-If you wish to run an IPTunnel Client on the same node as as an Internet Peer, you will need to create a route to that node over the internet connection available.
+If you wish to run an IPTunnel client on the same node as as an Internet Peer, you will need to create a route to that node over the internet connection available.

-The reason of doing this is to allow the Yggdrasil internet peer to not try to use the new path to the internet that it aquies by forming the tunnel to peer.
-The peer conenction cannot shuttle tunnel connections of the same tunnel.
+Because all internet traffic is redirected over the tunnel and a route is not created to the peer, Yggdrasil peering will try to route over the tunnel.
+Since the tunnel is depended on the peer the peer will not function collapsing the tunnel.
+Another-words the peer tries to feed packets over the tunnel, that tries to feed packets to the peer causing both to fail.

+Add the following command to your `/etc/rc.local`
 ```
-sudo route add 123.123.123/24 gw 192.168.0.1
+route add 123.123.123/24 gw 192.168.0.1
 ```
-Were
+Where:
-*123.123.123* is the ip address of the yggdrasil peer
+`123.123.123` is the IP address of the Yggdrasil peer
-*192.168.0.1* is the current active gateway to the internet
+`192.168.0.1` is the current active gateway to the Internet

 ## IPFS